ALCC01/nodeogram/docs/objects/User.rst

     :param string action: <String> Must be one of the following: ``typing``, ``upload_photo``, ``record_video``, ``upload_video``, ``record_audio``, ``upload_audio``, ``upload_document``, ``find_location``
     :returns: A promise that resolves to the response (true on success).

+.. js:function:: sendGame (game_short_name[, options])

+    :param string game_short_name: The Telegram game identifier.
+    :param object options: *Optional*
+    :returns: A promise that resolves to a :doc:`Message` object representing what has been sent.

+    Sends a Telegram game to the user.

 .. js:function:: getProfilePhotos(options)

     :param object options: *Optional*